Collect

 The collect (/ˈkɒlɛkt/ KOL-ekt) is a short general prayer of a particular structure used in Christian liturgy.

-Collects appear in the liturgies of Catholic, Eastern Orthodox, Oriental Orthodox, Anglican, and Lutheran churches, among others (in those of Eastern Christianity the Greek term [déesis] synapté is often used instead of the Latin term [oratio] collecta, both having the same meaning).
+Collects come up in the liturgies of Catholic, Lutheran, or Anglican churches, among others.

 Etymology

-The word comes from Latin collēcta, the term used in Rome in the 5th century and the 10th, although in the Tridentine version of the Roman Missal the more generic term oratio (prayer) was used instead.
+The word is first seen as Latin collēcta, the term used in Rome in the 5th century and the 10th, although in the Tridentine version of the Roman Missal the more generic term oratio (prayer) was used instead.

-The Latin word collēcta meant the gathering of the people together (from colligō, "to gather") and may have been applied to this prayer as said before the procession to the church in which Mass was celebrated.
+The Latin word collēcta meant the gathering of people together (from colligō, "to gather") and may have been applied to this prayer as said before the procession to the church in which Mass was celebrated.
 It may also have been used to mean a prayer that collected into one the prayers of the individual members of the congregation.

 Structure

 A collect generally has five parts: